Our Process

 Start with a bold or controversial statement that immediately sparks debate and curiosity.
 Ensure that it relates to your central argument.

-Example: “The idea of universal basic income may sound radical, but it holds the potential to address income inequality and poverty on an unprecedented scale.”
+Example: “The idea of universal basic income may sound radical, but it can potentially address income inequality and poverty on an unprecedented scale.”

 1. Provide Background Information